RenderKit/ospray/doc/api.md

 ### Asynchronously Rendering and ospCommit()

-The use of either `ospRenderFrame` or `ospRenderFrame` requires that all objects in the scene being rendererd have been committed before rendering occurs.
+The use of either `ospRenderFrame` or `ospRenderFrame` requires that all objects in the scene being rendered have been committed before rendering occurs.
 If a call to `ospCommit()` happens while a frame is rendered, the result is undefined behavior and should be avoided.